Brush and Leaf Pickup

-The leaves and brush should be placed at the edge of your property in large paper bags, boxes, or cans (nothing in plastic bags will be picked up).
+The leaves and brush should be placed at the edge of your property in large paper bags, boxes, or cans no heavier than 20Lbs each. (nothing in plastic bags will be picked up).
 Larger piles will be noted and slated for later pickup with grapple equipment.

 The Highway Department does not pick up grass clippings, however you may drop them off at the 4334 Milton Ave in the designated area.
 Please no plastic or other non-biodegradables.